Using fonts

 3. Stick to simple choices.
 Clean, readable fonts perform best across devices.

-4. Prioritize readability over style.
-Emails are meant to be read quickly, avoid overly decorative fonts.
+4. Prioritise readability over style.
+Emails are meant to be read quickly, so avoid overly decorative fonts.

 5. Test across devices and clients.
 What looks good in Gmail may not look the same in Outlook.

-When it comes to email design, reliability beats creativity.
+When it comes to email design, reliability tends to beat creativity.

-By keeping your font choices simple and supported, you’ll ensure your emails are both attractive and effective—every time.
+Keep your font choices simple, and you’ll ensure your emails are both attractive and effective—every time.

 Ready to grow with purpose?